Royal Bermuda Regiment: Equipment

-The Royal Small Arms Factory at Enfield Lock had actually begun work in 1969 on a family of weapons mechanically based on the ArmaLite AR-18, but chambered for a 4.85 × 49mm cartridge and with a bullpup configuration similar to the EM-2.
-This design was rechambered for the 5.56mm NATO and re-designated the SA80 (Small Arms for the 1980s).
-The family included two basic weapons: the XL64E5 rifle (also called the Enfield Individual Weapon) and a light support weapon known as the XL65E4 light machine gun (which were to be standardised as the L85A1 rifle and L86A1 Light-Support Weapon).
-The SA80 would remain stuck in development, however, until 1987, when the L85A1 and L86A1 began replacing respectively the SLR and the GPMG (together with the remaining Brens, which had been retained for jungle use and re-chambered for 7.62mm) in the British armed forces.
-Re-equipment was slow, and many second-line units were still equipped with the older weapons during the 1990 to 1991 Gulf War.

 The Bermuda Regiment decided not to wait for the SA80 and replaced the SLR with the American-made Ruger Mini-14 self-loading (in American parlance, "semi automatic") rifle in 1983.
 The GPMG was retained in the light-, as well as the medium-, machine gun role.
 The Ruger has a 20-round detachable box magazine and can be fitted with a US M7 bayonet.
 The original wooden stocks were replaced with Choate black plastic stocks by 1992 and no further modifications have been made since.
-Small numbers of the SA80 (L85A1 and L85A2) were held from about 1990 specifically for familiarisation training.
-This was necessary as large numbers of personnel must attend courses (for training, commissioning, or qualification) in Britain, and many serve on active duty attachments (particularly with the Royal Anglian Regiment), and needed to already be knowledgeable of the standard rifle.

 A replacement for the aging Rugers was sought at the end of the Century, with small numbers of the German Heckler & Koch G36 and the American Colt M4 (a carbine variant of the M16) obtained for trials, following which the G36 had been selected as a replacement for the Ruger and the Uzi sub-machine gun.
 However, budgetary issues delayed the acquisition of the G36, which also became surrounded by controversy in Germany over reported inaccuracy in warm temperatures.
-The Ruger was instead replaced by the L85A2 version of the SA80 rifle, with 400 having been delivered in August, 2015.
-The Ruger was phased out completely by the Recruit Camp of January, 2016.